cemheren/wanshitong/README.md

 * Pivoting: Create saved searches around common search terms or interesting queries.
 Saved searches are updated with any new document created that matches the criteria
 * Timeline: When you click open a document, a timeline view appears underneath; allowing access to any other documents that were captured around that time.
 This way we can search for documents that doesn't contain the keywords we are looking for and capture contextual clues.
 * Tagging: When keyword searches aren't enough, right click a document to add a tag.
 Tags go through a completely new index and they are searchable with a special syntax `tags:test`
+* Automatically categorize and tag documents using chat GPT.

 ## Latest release
 Latest Windows release and installer can be found here: